US strikes Houthi anti-ship missiles, shipping disruptions grow | Cyprus Mail

 Ports in Italy and France are worried about being bypassed as ships steer away from the main Mediterranean route.

-“We are not observing a significant impact as of today but it’s a concern,” Christophe Castaner, chairman of Marseille port, told a press conference on Thursday.
+“We are not observing a significant impact as of today but it’s a concern,” Christophe Castaner, chairman of Marseille port, told a press conference.

 If the crisis persists, one scenario could be that vessels travelling around Africa call in at Morocco and transfer goods to other ships to serve the Mediterranean, he added.